 Community supported since 1888, Oregon Zoo provides exceptional experiences to guests to inspire them to create a better future for wildlife.
 From education programs to on-the-ground conservation efforts, the zoo is working to save species regionally and worldwide.
 The Oregon Zoo is community-funded through visitor admissions, public funds from Metro (a Portland-area regional government) and charitable donations to the Oregon Zoo Foundation.
 With more than 1.5 million guests a year, Oregon Zoo is the top paid attraction in the Pacific Northwest.

-The 64-acre Oregon Zoo is located in Portland, a city and surrounding metropolitan area of more than 1.5 million people.
-Attendance in 2011 exceeded 1.6 million.
+The 64-acre Oregon Zoo is located in Portland, a city and surrounding metropolitan area of more than 2.4 million people.

-The zoo's 2011 annual operating budget is derived from a tax base through Metro, the Portland-area regional government that is the zoo's governing body, plus zoo admissions, concessions, contributions, special promotions, the Oregon Zoo Foundation, the zoo's philanthropic partner, is leading fundraising efforts to support the critical needs of the zoo during its limited-capacity reopening and the plays an integral role in supporting the zoo's animal welfare, conservation and education programs.
+The zoo's annual operating budget is derived from a tax base through Metro, the Portland-area regional government that is the zoo's governing body, plus zoo admissions, concessions, contributions, special promotions and grants.
+The Oregon Zoo Foundation, the zoo's philanthropic partner, is leading fundraising efforts to support the critical needs of the zoo during its limited-capacity reopening and the plays an integral role in supporting the zoo's animal welfare, conservation and education programs.

 Animals of the Oregon Zoo

-- 2,200 individual animals represent 260 species of birds, mammals, reptiles, amphibians and invertebrates
+- 2,585 individual animals represent 215 species or subspecies of birds, mammals, reptiles, amphibians, fish and invertebrates*

 Plants of the Oregon Zoo